socameron/lcwgs-lupine/README.md

 ## Quality control prior to analyses

 Before running any analyses, I mapped my reads to a scaffold-based reference genome.
-Since I'm using ANGSD for a majority of my analyses, I also clipped overlapping reads with `bamutil/1.0.14` and realigned around indels using `gatk/3.8`.
+Since I'm using ANGSD for a majority of my analyses, I also clipped overlapping reads with `bamutil/1.0.14`.
+Previously I realigned reads around indels using `gatk/3.8` but I no longer include this into my workflow.
+Realignment around indels is dealt with during ANGSD calls with `-baq 2`.
 I then filtered out potential paralogs using [ngsParalog](https://github.com/tplinderoth/ngsParalog) and its internal program called `dupHMM`.
+Please see the file 'Snakefile_dataprep'.
 Any downstream analyses then underwent its own filtering criteria, but was required to constrain the analysis to the first 24 scaffolds of our reference assembly, as these in theory should represent the 24 chromosomes of _Lupinus perennis_.
-In the future, we'll likely utilize our Hi-C data to construct a chromosome-based reference assembly.
+In the future, we might utilize our Hi-C data to construct a chromosome-based reference assembly.

 ## Snakemake